 - Doing lots of the household chores like shopping, cleaning and cooking

-- Looking after younger brothers and sisters because of their or their parent’s illness or disability
+- Looking after younger siblings because of their or your parent’s illness or disability

 - Providing emotional support, for example encouraging, listening, or just being there for someone

-If you think you might be a young carer, talk contact Gloucestershire Young Carers.
+If you think you might be a Young Adult Carer, you can register with us if you are over 18 and you can also talk to Gloucestershire Young Carers.
 They will help you find support and further information.

 As a working Carer you are in full or part-time employment, and provide unpaid support to someone.
 Juggling the demands of caring for someone and working can be challenging.
 We can support you in approaching and talking to your employer and making them more Carer Aware about employees in their workforce who may be Carers.
 We can also support you by listening to you and supporting you with balancing work, caring, and having time for yourself.